Welcome to Phase 1

 A very warm welcome from all of the Nursery and Reception team.
 Nursery and Reception are important and magical years where we aim to provide the children with the tools that they need to ensure they have a successful learning journey here at Brierley.
 Our Early Years provision prepares children for future learning and ensures they are prepared to make a smooth transition into Key Stage 1.

-Our Early Years Team: Miss Kershaw (EYFS lead & Reception teacher) Miss Gilfoyle (Nursery teacher), Mrs Taylor (TA), Miss Appleby (TA) and Miss Shayne (TA).
+Our Early Years Team: Miss Kershaw (EYFS lead & Reception teacher currently on maternity leave) Miss Nash & Miss Heaton (Nursery teachers), Mrs Taylor (TA), Miss Smith (TA) Miss McGinley (Play Support), Miss Potter (Play Support) and Miss Shayne (TA currently on maternity leave).

 We would like to say a big warm welcome to all our new children and their families!
 We are really looking forward to the year ahead.
 We are sure you are all eager to find out about how your child / children will learn in Nursery and Reception- here is a little insight!

 The Foundation Stage is the term used to describe the learning journey your child will experience during their early years (birth to five) Research shows that children learn best through play; therefore play is central to learning within the Early Years Foundation Stage.

 What will your child learn in Nursery and Reception?

 Your child will learn through a range of well-planned and purposeful activities in both the indoor and outdoor learning environments.
 Our Reception team will model, support, encourage and challenge your child as they plan their chosen activities.
 In Early Years you will often find children learning through play and hands on experiences.
 We visit farms, shops and the Library and share close links with local businesses.
 To find out more about the Early Years Curriculum click here!